cbaigorri/ExpressBoilerplate/README.md

 # ExpressBoilerplate

-A starting point for Express based apps using Vagrant, Browserify, Coffeescript, Less and Jade
+A starting point for Express based apps using Vagrant, Browserify, Coffeescript, Less and Jade.

-## Testing
+## Getting started

 Starting the server: